 204.7304 Solicitation provision and contract clauses.

-(a) Use the provision at , Compliance with Safeguarding Covered Defense Information Controls, in all solicitations, including solicitations using FAR part 12 procedures for the acquisition of commercial items, except for solicitations solely for the acquisition of commercially available off-the-shelf (COTS) items.
+(a) Use the provision at 252.204-7008 , Compliance with Safeguarding Covered Defense Information Controls, in all solicitations, including solicitations using FAR part 12 procedures for the acquisition of commercial items, except for solicitations solely forthe acquisition of commercially available off-the-shelf (COTS) items.

-(b) Use the clause at , Limitations on the Use or Disclosure of Third- Party Contractor Reported Cyber Incident Information, in all solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items, for services that include support for the Government’s activities related to safeguarding covered defense information and cyber incident reporting.
+(b) Use the clause at 252.204-7009 , Limitations on the Use or Disclosure of Third- Party Contractor Reported Cyber Incident Information, in all solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items, for services that include support for the Government’s activities related to safeguarding covered defense information and cyber incident reporting.

-(c) Use the clause at , Safeguarding Covered Defense Information and Cyber Incident Reporting, in all solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items, except for solicitations and contracts solely for the acquisition of COTS items.
+(c) Use the clause at 252.204-7012 , Safeguarding Covered Defense Information and Cyber Incident Reporting, in all solicitations and contracts, including solicitations andcontracts using FAR part 12 procedures for the acquisition of commercial items, exceptfor solicitations and contracts solely for the acquisition of COTS items.

 SUBPART 204.74 —DISCLOSURE OF INFORMATION TO LITIGATION SUPPORT CONTRACTORS

-(Revised October 31, 2019)

 204.7400 Scope of subpart.

 This subpart prescribes policies and procedures for the release and safeguarding of information to litigation support contractors.
 It implements the requirements at 10 U.S.C.
 129d.